zalando/zally/README.md

 Feel free to join our [Gitter room](https://gitter.im/zalando/zally) or contact one of the [maintainers](MAINTAINERS) directly.

+## Alternatives

+- [spectral](https://github.com/stoplightio/spectral) also lints OpenAPI v2 and v3.
+Rules can be written in a declarative way or using JavaScript.

 ## License

 MIT license with an exception.
 See [license file](LICENSE).